khalid-hussain/shaheen/chap21.md

 the Royal Guesthouse.

-After opening and having a look at the letter, Abu Abdullah turned his attention towards Moosa and said in a gloomy tone, "Moosa!
+After opening and having a look at the letter, Abu Abdullah turned his attention towards Musa and said in a gloomy tone, "Musa!
 What is your opinion?"

-Moosa stood up and after taking a look at the attendees of the court for a moment, said,
+Musa stood up and after taking a look at the attendees of the court for a moment, said,

 "We were told that Ferdinand's emissary is coming with a message of peace but